-An example of this type of allegation could be a spinal injury suffered by a claimant as the result of an accident or medical accident, where the defendant seeks to show that the claimant had been suffering or would have suffered similar or identical injury, perhaps due to a spinal stenosis or other constitutional degenerative problem such as a prolapsed intervertebral disc.
+An example of this type of allegation could be a spinal injury sustained by a claimant as the result of an accident or medical accident, where the defendant seeks to show that the claimant had or would have similar or identical injury, perhaps due to a spinal stenosis or other constitutional degenerative problem such as a prolapsed intervertebral disc.

 The expert’s role will be to determine on the balance of probabilities the likely “but for” position in terms of medical causation.
 The possibilities would be: